How did I get enrolled in this Program?

-The Community Choice Power Supply Program is a Municipal Aggregation Program which allows local government to combine the purchasing power of its residents to achieve savings on electricity costs.
+The Community Choice Power Supply Program is a Municipal Aggregation Program which allows local government to combine the purchasing power of its residents so that it can provide them with an alternative electricity supply.
 In doing so, it creates competition among Competitive Suppliers which helps ensure aggressive rates.
 Consumers are no longer “stuck” with the cost and fluctuation of Basic Service Rates because the Program offers them another option.

 What is a "Competitive Supplier"?

 A Competitive Supplier is a power supplier other than your Local Utility.
 Competitive Suppliers provide power supply to consumers either through a Municipal Aggregation Program or through a Competitive Supplier Program.
 Your electricity is currently being supplied by your Local Utility unless you have switched to a Competitive Supplier Program on your own.

 Your electric bill is divided into two parts: Delivery and Supply.
 The supply is no longer regulated and therefore can be provided by a Competitive Supplier.
 Delivery is still regulated and can only be provided by your Local Utility.
 Your Local Utility will continue to deliver your power supply over the wires.
 However, the power running through those wires can be provided by a Competitive Supplier.

 What is the difference between programs advertised to "lower your electric bill" and municipal aggregation programs?

 Programs you see advertised are Competitive Supplier Programs in which the competitive supplier contracts directly with the individual consumer.
 While both Programs seek to lower your electric bill, they are run very differently.